-Hedonisia was not just a place but as we taught in the Hedonisia Handbook, a prototype for intentional community living.
-We seek funding for a smaller more cozy community when it is possible to rebuild after our community was destroyed in the Kilauea volcano eruption.
+Hedonisia was not just a place but, as we taught in the Hedonisia Handbook, it is also a prototype for intentional community living.

 Fair-Trade Volunteer Program

 Volunteer in Hawaii for an Affordable Eco-Friendly Vacation!

 Ideal for those who wish to enjoy an affordable volunteer work experience while vacationing in Hawaii!

 We accept volunteers on a basis of availability, work skills, friendliness, ease to live with, performance and their understanding and enthusiasm for the sustainable policies of Hedonisia Hawaii.